 - Ever After - Leonardo shows off his latest work (the famous painting, inaccurately depicted as on a medium that can be rolled and stored in a tube) when introducing himself.

-- Mona Ogg, painted by Leonard of Quirm, and implied to be of the witch Nanny Ogg in her younger days.
+- Mona Ogg, painted by Leonard of Quirm, and eventually confirmed to be of the witch Nanny Ogg in her younger days (she weighs the same, but as Granny Weatherwax nastily remarks, "it's shifted."
 The teeth follow you around the room.

 - This is the cover of The Art of Discworld◊.
-The model has an enormous grim.
+The model has an enormous grin.
+Nanny Ogg being Nanny Ogg, this was probably because she was about to tell a dirty joke.

-- Crowley in Good Omens posesses an early sketch of the Mona Lisa, which he thinks is superior.
+- Crowley in Good Omens possesses an early sketch of the Mona Lisa, which he thinks is superior.
 Apparently, Leonardo agreed:

 "I got her bloody smile right in the roughs," he told Crowley, sipping cold wine in the lunchtime sun, "but it went all over the place when I painted it.
 Her husband had a few things to say about it when I delivered it, but, like I tell him, Signor del Giocondo, apart from you, who's going to see it?
 Anyway ... explain this helicopter thing again, would you?"